Purshotam Lal: Philosophy

 He developed multiple hospitals at the doorsteps of the lover-middle class people, after leading flourishing career at US, with the mission that "no patient should ever be returned for want of money".
 Lal has been an advocate against the commercialisation of medical services in India, particularly when it negatively impacts access for lower-income individuals, particularly of rural areas.
 In recognition of his contributions, he was named the "Creator of Affordable Healthcare" by prestigious healthcare magazine Express Healthcare.

-Further to achieve his goal of creating medical facilities in the rural areas, he joined Medical Council of India as Board of Governors for two years & developed three-point formula to make specialists to go to villages.
-Since he lost his father in his 40's due to non-availability of doctors in the village, this always been his goal to find out the ways where the specialists have to spend time in the village.
+Further to achieve his goal of creating medical facilities in the rural areas, he joined the Medical Council of India as Board of Governors for two years & developed a three-point formula to make specialists to go to villages.
+Since he lost his father in his 40's due to non-availability of doctors in the village, this had always been his goal to find out the ways where the specialists have to spend time in the village.

 But so far he has not been successful in this particular mission, probably it requires some changes in government policies.